-- 4. Title: Virginia Retirement System; retired law-enforcement officers employed as school resource officers or school security officers. - 5.
-Summary: Allows a retired law-enforcement officer to continue to receive his service retirement allowance during a subsequent period of employment by a local school division as a school resource officer or school security officer, so long as he has a bona fide break in service between retirement and reemployment, did not retire under an early retirement program, and did not retire under the Workforce Transition Act of 1995. - 6.
+- 4. Title: Virginia Retirement System; retired law-enforcement officers employed as school security officers. - 5.
+Summary: Allows a retired law-enforcement officer to continue to receive his service retirement allowance during a subsequent period of employment by a local school division as a school security officer, so long as he has a break in service of at least 12 calendar months between retirement and reemployment, did not retire under an early retirement program, and did not retire under the Workforce Transition Act of 1995.
+The substitute removes school resource officers from the potential positions for which a retiree could return to work, requires an actuarial investigation every four years of the experience under the bill, which must be reported to the General Assembly, and provides that the bill sunsets on July 1, 2025. - 6.
 Budget Amendment Necessary: Yes.
 Item 494.
-VRS estimates implementation costs for the bill at \$447,000 in FY 2020, with minimal ongoing costs in FY 2021 and beyond.
+VRS estimates implementation costs for the bill at \$396,000 in FY 2020, \$47,000 in FY 2021, and minimal ongoing costs in FY 2022 and beyond.
+This does not include the impact to current or future contribution rates or to the funded status of the plans, which are discussed in sections 7 and 8 below.

 Programming will be required for employers to be able to enroll these retirees, to ensure that their retirement benefits are not suspended, and that service is not added to their records.
 This is similar to the current procedure for retirees in the teacher critical shortage program.
 There may also be impacts on VRS' continued modernization program, which, among other initiatives, has migrated from a mainframe-based system to a client server environment, but the cost and length of any delay cannot be calculated at this time.
 To mitigate impacts to the modernization program's ongoing implementation schedule (continued work required to move toward online-retirement processing), a manual process for collecting employer contributions may need to be deployed until an automated solution can be fully developed, tested, and put into production.
-Additionally, a temporary, full-time position will be needed in Finance.
+Additionally, a temporary, full-time position will be needed for accounts receivable, associated reconciliations, and other financial reporting in the VRS finance department.